11 Tips for Clean Eating During the Holidays

 It can be tempting to cut down on food during the day in order to “save yourself” for an event, but this is a recipe for disaster.
 Instead, eat regular, small meals throughout the day, culminating in a nutritious snack right before you leave.

-Of course, you want to be able to enjoy some of the treats your host has prepared, but this will ensure you don’t go too far.
+Of course, you want to be able to enjoy some of the treats your host has prepared, but this will ensure you don’t go too far and stick to your healthy habits and portion control.

 Good pre-party snacks include healthy proteins like eggs, Greek yogurt, and lean meats or fish along with complex carbs like whole wheat bread or whole grains.
 Homemade low-sugar trail mix is another nutrient-dense option.